The photo of Elon Musk symbol of failure (and redemption) - Breaking Latest News

 Elon Musk wrote a “bitter truth” about X. And that is that “today there is no large social network”.

-Then the CEO of Tesla and SpaceX added: “We may failas some have predicted, but we’ll do our best to make sure there’s at least one.”
+Then the CEO of Tesla and SpaceX added: “We could fail, as someone predicted, but we will do our best so that there is at least one”.

 Elon Musk is, of course, referring to his efforts.
 Since he bought Twitter last October, he has done everything to change it.
 According to some, even to destroy it.
 But X, as the social network is now called, resists despite the criticized “blue checks”, the name change, the algorithms that have favored the owner and the worrying return of the far right to the platform.

-Freedom of speech according to Elon Musk: X sues a nonprofit that fights hate speech by Bruno Ruffilli August 01, 2023
+The clash Freedom of speech according to Elon Musk: X sues a nonprofit that fights hate speech by Bruno Ruffilli 01 August 2023

 If X is still standing – and indeed, according to its CEO Linda Yaccarino, close to the “breakeven point” – it is certainly also due to the obstinacy and pertinacity of Musk, who is ready to risk everything to carry on his ideas.
 And also his words: “I will continue to say what I think even if it will make me lose money” the entrepreneur said some time ago, referring to his most uncomfortable and irreverent tweets.